parzhitsky/itea-2021-02-project-application/README.md

 - `POST /auth/logout` - invalidate all issued refresh tokens

-	_Requires Basic Authorization header with user login and password_
+	_Requires Basic Authorization header with username and password_

 ### Users

 - `GET /users` 🔐 – get list of all users
-	- `GET /users?login-substring=<string>` 🔐 – get list of all users, whose login contains the given substring
+	- `GET /users?username=<string>` 🔐 – get list of all users, whose username contains a given substring
 	- `GET /users?limit=<integer>` 🔐 – get list of all users, limiting the results to the given value
 - `POST /users` 🔐 – create new user
 - `GET /users/:id` 🔐 – get user by their ID